William Campbell (general)

 Brigadier General William Campbell (c.
 1745 – August 22, 1781) was an American military officer, farmer and politician.
-One of the thirteen signers of the earliest statement of armed resistance to the British Crown in the Thirteen Colonies, the Fincastle Resolutions, Campbell represented relatively new Washington County in the Virginia House of Delegates.
-A militia officer during the American Revolutionary War, he was known to Loyalists as the "bloody tyrant of Washington County", but to the Patriots he was known for his leadership at the Battle of Kings Mountain and the Battle of Guilford Courthouse.
+One of the fifteen signers of the earliest statement of armed resistance to the British Crown in the Thirteen Colonies, the Fincastle Resolutions, Campbell represented relatively new Washington County in the Virginia House of Delegates.
+A militia officer during the American Revolutionary War, he was known to Loyalists as the "bloody tyrant of Washington County."

+Notably, Campbell commanded a Patriot militia unit, the Overmountain Men, at the Battle of Kings Mountain.
+According to legend, Campbell told his men to “shout like Hell and fight like devils.”
+Campbell's military role at the Battle of Kings Mountain immortalized him while the victory itself was a catalyst for the successful war against Great Britain.

 Early life and education

 Born in then-vast Augusta County, Virginia to the former Margaret Buchanan and her farmer husband, Charles Campbell (d.
 1767).
 Of Scots-Irish descent, He was baptised at Tinkling Spring Presbyterian Church on September 1, 1745.
 Educated by private tutors and then at Augusta Academy (a forerunner of Washington and Lee University), he became noted for his courtesy, as well as fiery temper.
 He had a cousin and brother in law, Arthur Campbell, who also served in the Convention of 1776.